amfaymos/peptalk/README.md

 React JS is the programming language of choice, and Chat Engine is a set of APIs and UI Kit specific to chat.

+### Login Credintials

+username: admin
+password: admin

+[N.B] If you want to go back to the login page, go to inspect > storage > local storage > delete all